Giovanni Battista Grassi: Recognitions

 Grassi was awarded the Royal Society's Darwin Medal in 1896 for his contribution to the study of termites.
 In 1908, he was made a senator of the Parliament of the Kingdom of Italy by King Victor Emmanuel III.
 He also received the Mary Kingsley Medal from the Liverpool School of Tropical Medicine, the Vallauri Prize from the Turin Academy of Sciences; the Royal Prize from the Accademia dei Lincei; the Gold Medal of the Apiculture Association; and the Gold Medal of the Agricultural Society of Italy.
-He was received honorary doctorate from Leipzig University and was elected to 24 scientific organisations.
+He received an honorary doctorate from Leipzig University and was elected to 24 scientific organisations.

 A stamp commemorating Grassi with his portrait, a microscope and a mosquito on it was issued by the Italian post office in 1955.

 His birthplace in Rovellasca has been turned into a social centre for the elderly, the front wall of which bears his bust, underneath which there is an inscription: